-“Because Roger found a way to travel not only across land, but across years and days.
-He found a way to travel backwards and forward in time.
+“Because Roger found a way to travel not only across land but across years and days.
+He found a way to travel backward and forward in time.
 He is from my future, as I am from your future.”

 “How long was I asleep?”

 Elizabeth did the math.
 “That’s impossible, and yet, it can’t be, for I know it happened.
 This is so hard to understand.”

 “I know, Elizabeth.”
 Robin put her hand on Elizabeth’s shoulder.
 “Most of the knowledge that makes Dean’s iPhone possible hasn’t been discovered yet.”

 Robin shrugged.
 “I don’t know.
 As I said, Roger is not from my time.
 He is from my future, which is even further ahead.
 In that time, they will know.
 It was an accident that Dean and I were able to find you and the time machine.
 All I know is how to work the thing.”